 The Class Struggle of Science

 Pre-capitalist conceptions of science were less reductive and acknowledged a living world—the German “Wissenschaft” once referred to a broader notion of scientific knowledge that incorporated philosophy and spirituality.
 (Not coincidentally, Germany was until relatively recently not a nation, but a fragmented collection of feudal domains, while England had entered its colonial period by the time Francis Bacon declared his intention to extract nature’s secrets through torture.)
-As capitalism emerged in Europe (concentrated in England and France), science was harnessed to march in step with it.
-In France, especially, science was focused on solidifying a mechanistic and utilitarian view of the world.
+As capitalism emerged in Europe (concentrated in England and France), science was harnessed to march in step with it, to solidify a mechanistic and utilitarian view of the world.

 Under capitalism, it is essential that the natural world be standardized.
 This is what makes commodification possible.
 You can’t sell “resources” (or human labor, either) as commodities if they’re not standardized.
 So science under capitalism becomes exactly what the economy requires it to be.
 As the economy advances to conquer ever-increasing terrain, the definition of science shifts accordingly, becoming ever more objectifying and divorced from ethics, emotion, and all other ways of knowing.
 As capitalism has become globalized, this process has accelerated and become orders of magnitude worse.

 Since capitalism has a growth imperative (due to competition which causes a tendency of the rate of profit to fall), it must continuously create, expand and diversify consumer “needs.”
 It has bent all human knowledge to this fundamental task, seeking ever more new uses for natural “materials” to put on the market.
 Modern science is a suitable servant for capital, and its own nature becomes ever more narrow and focused on the utilitarian, for the sake of product development, profit, and fundamentally for the accumulation of surplus value through which capital reproduces itself.